GoFetchDeliveries/Tasks/README.md

 ## Referencing an issue from outside Github

-* Each issue has a unique number, which is a convenient way for us to reference it from other documents and emails.
+* Each issue has a unique number, which is a convenient way for us to reference it from other texts.

 * For example we can write in an email: "I am currently stuck with #23.
 Help!".
 Or, in the "Tech Fixes" spreadsheet we can add a column "Issue #" with value `23` for this task.